kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-jwt.md

    export ACCESS_TOKEN={YOUR_ACCESSS_TOKEN}
    ```

-## Expose, secure, and access the resources
+## Expose, secure, and access your workload

 <div tabs>